NCFA is proud to announce newly elected officers of the Board of Directors as well as three new members of the Board.

 Fawn Imboden has been elected Secretary for a two-year term.
 Ms. Imboden is currently the Vice President and Chief Development Officer at America’s Christian Credit Union.

 “Working with Heidi and Fawn on the NCFA Board over many years,” said Dr. Wayne Winston Sharp, outgoing Chairman of the Board of Directors, “I have been able to witness firsthand both their deep personal commitment to the cause of adoption and how capably they serve the needs of children, families, and birth parents.
 I am confident in their vision and leadership to guide NCFA through its landmark 40th anniversary year and into the start of its fifth decade working to find families for all.”

-In recognition of more than three decades of service to NCFA and the cause of adoption, Dr. Sharp will continue to serve the cause of adoption as NCFA’s Chairman Emeritus and designated Ambassador for Adoption.
+In recognition of more than three decades of service to NCFA and the cause of adoption, Dr. Sharp will continue to serve the cause of adoption as NCFA’s Immediate Past Chair and designated Ambassador for Adoption.

 Cori Taylor of New Beginnings Adoption Agency; Kate Trambitskaya of Spence-Chapin Services to Families and Children; and Lorna Zimmerman of LDS Family Services were also seated on the Board during the January 2020 Board meeting for three-year terms.

 “I’m pleased to have two of NCFA’s founding agencies, Spence-Chapin and LDS Family Services, represented on the Board during this anniversary year, and look forward to Kate and Lorna continuing a 40-year legacy of close collaboration between our organizations.
 Cori also brings to the Board a wealth of professional and personal experience with adoption, and will bring with her the unique perspective of a small independent agency,” said Chuck Johnson, NCFA President and CEO.